Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does not hold: Problem Formulation and Algorithms

-We compute a histogram density using a bin count heuristic and a beta kernel density estimate at those bin centers using the ML probabilities of both the positive and unlabeled examples.
-We find the global minimum of the mean squared error (MSE) between the histogram and beta kernel densities using the scipy \textit{differential\_evolution()} optimizer \cite{pulsnar_41}, solving for the best bandwidth in the range [0.001...0.5].
-That bandwidth is chosen for kernel density estimation in the PULSCAR algorithm.
+The bandwidth of the kernel is the smoothing parameter in kernel density estimation that affects the shape of the estimated distribution curve.
+A broader bandwidth results in a smoother and more generalized curve, whereas a narrower bandwidth produces a more fine-grained curve.
+Kernel bandwidth selection can also significantly influence $\alpha$ estimates: too narrow of a bandwidth can result in outliers driving poor estimates, and too wide of a bandwidth prevents distinguishing between distributions.
+We compute a histogram-derived density using the aforementioned bin count heuristic and beta kernel density estimate at those bin centers using the ML probabilities of both the positive and unlabeled examples.
+We find the minimum of the mean squared error (MSE) between the histogram and beta kernel densities using the scipy \textit{differential\_evolution()} optimizer \citep{pulsnar_41}, solving for the best bandwidth in the range [0.01...0.5].
+The \textit{differential\_evolution()} algorithm is a stochastic direct search method to find the minimum of a multivariate function without requiring gradient information.
+The estimated bandwidth is chosen for kernel density estimation in the PULSCAR algorithm.
 All experiments herein use MSE as the error metric, but alternatively, the Jensen-Shannon distance can be employed.